 - Expended management time - When IT problems become a regular occurrence or contribute to operational breakdowns, your management team must use valuable time to address the issues.
 If you’re constantly fighting IT fires, it is hard to be strategic.
 Even day-to-day management can be stressed by minor outages.
 Finding a partner that can manage your technology allows you to do what you do best and focus on results.

-To have a competitive advantage in the industry, a community bank must work with an IT vendor that has both a technology and banking background.
+To have a competitive advantage in the industry and to better maintain compliance across technology platforms, a community bank must work with an IT vendor that has vast experience and knowledge in technology and banking.
 You can have a glamourous technology suite, but if it isn’t secure or performing correctly, then what’s the point?

 Avoid lying awake at night wondering if your bank’s technology will live to see another day.
-Connect with us to discuss your options.
+Visit our official Managed Network Services page for more details and connect with us to discuss your needs.

 Evaluate Your IT Provider With Our New Tool!

 We laid out the above questions in an online evaluation.
 If you're interested in seeing how your IT manager/provider measure up, take the Community Bank IT Management Evaluation.
 It takes less than 5 minutes and you receive a score automatically and recommendations via email.